Osilly/TokenExpansion/README.md

 ## Update

-- `2024.4.17` : Add the example of ToE apply for YOLOS on object detection.
+- `2024.4.17` : Add the example of ToE applying for YOLOS on object detection.
 - `2023.11.26` : Release code of ToE.

 :fire: : We find that ToE has a significant effect for PEFT methods.
-For example, ToE can achieve **2x training speed** and **30% GPU memory saving** for the training of [Visual Prompt Tuning (VPT))](https://github.com/KMnP/vpt), while improving accuracy by 2%-6% on VTAB-1k benchmark.
+For example, ToE can achieve **2x training speed** and **30% GPU memory saving** for the training of [Visual Prompt Tuning (VPT)](https://github.com/KMnP/vpt), while improving accuracy by 2%-6% on VTAB-1k benchmark.
 We will release the code soon.
 Stay tuned!

 ## Pipeline